Best Area Rug of 2021

 Options: 1 pattern, 6 color combinations, 30+ sizes, and many shapes (rectangles, squares, runners, and circles)

-However, if you're after a soft rug that's comfortable to stand on, the Natural Fiber probably isn't what you are looking for.
+However, if you're after a soft and plush rug that's comfortable to stand on, the Natural Fiber probably isn't what you are looking for.
 It's not necessarily unpleasant to stand on, but you can feel all the textured details of this stiffly woven rug under your feet.
 As a natural seagrass mat, it also only comes in one color: seagrass.
 It can also be a bit variable in its exact shade, and may even change slightly throughout its lifetime.
 It's available with a lot of different border colors, though, and a plethora of sizes and shapes — for less than you might expect.
 If you like the look, don't mind a less forgiving feel, and are hunting for a great value, this area rug is a solid choice.

 Options: 1 mat color, 15+ border colors, 35+ sizes, and many shapes (rectangles, squares, runners, and circles)